vineeta07/titanicSurvivalPrediction_ml/README.md

 # titanicSurvivalPrediction_ml
-The Titanic dataset is a historical dataset containing passenger information from the RMS Titanic's ill-fated maiden voyage in 1912.The main purpose of this dataset is to predict whether a passenger survived or perished in the disaster.
+The Titanic dataset is a classic benchmark for demonstrating data preprocessing and classification modeling techniques in machine learning.
+This project aims to predict passenger survival on the RMS Titanic based on diverse features such as age, gender, passenger class, fare, and family relations.
+The dataset presents real-world challenges including missing data, categorical variables, and imbalanced classes, making it ideal to showcase skills in data cleaning, feature engineering, imputation, and model training.
+Through exploratory data analysis, preprocessing, and applying machine learning algorithms like Random Forest and Logistic Regression, this project provides insights into the factors influencing survival while building a predictive model to estimate individual survival probabilities.